dhutapratama/docs/homestead.md

 <a name="debugging-cli-applications"></a>
 ### Debugging CLI Applications

-To debug a PHP CLI application, use the `xphp` shell alias inside your Homestead virtual machine:
+To debug a GO CLI application, use the `xphp` shell alias inside your Homestead virtual machine:

     xphp /path/to/script